 Animals to expect in Thailand: hornbills, gibbons, water monitors, whale sharks (near Koh Tao), millipedes, and other kinds of monkeys.

-Unlike Thailand, Sri Lanka has the most abundant wildlife.
-Without exaggeration, everywhere we looked, especially in the South, Sri Lanka was booming with animals.
-I was relieved to see that there are huge forests in Sri Lanka.
+I was relieved to see that there are huge forests in Sri Lanka, such as the Sinharaja Forest Reserve.
 Many of the species in Sri Lanka are endemic to the island – only found here.

 Animals to expect in Sri Lanka: turtles, monkeys, peacocks, elephants, crocodiles, a large variety of bird species, snakes, monitor lizards, mongoose, Sri Lankan giant squirrels, blue whales (although rare), butterflies, and more.